Stone duality and quasi-orbit spaces for generalised C*-inclusions: Further applications and examples

 \subsection{Tensor products and \texorpdfstring{$\Cont_0(X)$-$\Cst$}{C₀(X)-C*}-algebras}

 If all ideals in~\(A\) are symmetric, then Lemma~\ref{lem:symmetric_restricted_intersection} implies that~\(i\) commutes with finite intersections.
-So~\(i\) is a locale morphism and induces a continuous map \(\Prime(B) \to \Prime(A)\).
+So~\(i\) is a frame homomorphism and induces a continuous map \(\Prime(B) \to \Prime(A)\).
 We will exhibit two well known cases where this happens.